dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

-# Known Issues in ECMA-335 CLI Specification
+# ECMA-335 CLI Specification Addendum

-This is an informal list of notes on issues that have been encountered with the ECMA-335 CLI specification, primarily during development, testing, and support of System.Reflection.Metadata.

-Some of these are definite spec errors while others could be reasoned as Microsoft implementation quirks.
+This is a list of additions and edits to be made in ECMA-335 specifications.
+It includes both documentation of new runtime features and issues encountered during development.
+Some of the issues are definite spec errors while others could be reasoned as Microsoft implementation quirks.

 ## Signatures